jafl/YUI-3-Stockpile/README.md

 pass `--no-cluster` as a command-line argument or add `"cluster":false` in your configuration file.

-Important:  If you use clustering, do not turn on caching, because otherwise, each process will cache separately, dramatically increasing the memory footprint.
+**Important**:  If you use clustering, do not turn on caching, because otherwise, each process will cache separately, dramatically increasing the memory footprint.
 Use an external cache instead, e.g., CloudFlare.